frankRose1/Pizza-Delivery-API/readme.md

 7. CLI will run in the terminal that has useful information about the application

+8. Background workers will run once immediately and then again once every 24 hours, deleteing any expired tokens.
+    Any errors realted to background workers are logged to the ```.logs``` directory

 ## Required Fields for Endpoints
 1. __/users__
     * ```POST```